 The Monet Garden at Giverny

 As a visitor entering the Monet Garden at Giverny, your visit takes you first through the hectare of garden that stretches out from the house, known as the Clos Normand.
 When Claude Monet acquired the property in 1890, this was laid out as a traditional garden with lawns, orchards and flowerbeds.
-As Monet’s garden developed, he removed the box and cyprus trees in front of the house, replacing the apple orchard with cherry and apricot trees.
+As Monet’s garden developed, he removed the box and cypress trees in front of the house, replacing the apple orchard with cherry and apricot trees.
 The flower beds were expanded following the English style of the time, to create the garden that we see today.
 When we visited in July, each border overflowed with colour, arranged with a painter’s eye to a single colour theme in sunset shades of red and orange or soft combinations of pink and purple.

 Within the Claude Monet garden, flower beds are divided by gravel paths, the broadest leading from the front door of the house, with metal arches overhung by roses and fringes of orange nasturtium that spread across the path throughout the summer.
 A large team of gardeners keep the gardens looking its best, swapping one plant for another as the season progresses.